rodolfoviturino/English_Thesaurus/README.md

-# Repository made for the english thesaurus implementation.
+# Repository made for the english thesaurus implementation using the python language.